Oxazepam Overdose: Signs & What to Do

 The dosage of oxazepam varies depending on the patient and their symptoms.
 It’s important to follow your doctor’s directions on how and when to take this medication, as well as the dosage you’re meant to take.
 Going outside of your doctor’s directions can increase your risk of overdosing on oxazepam.

-For oral dosages of Serax, doses in adults may range from 10 to 30 milligrams (mg) taken 3 or 4 times a day to 10 mg taken 3 times a day for treating anxiety.
+For oral dosages of Serax, doses in adults may range from 10 to 30 milligrams (mg) taken 3 or 4 times a day and up to 10 mg taken 3 times a day for treating anxiety.
 For alcohol withdrawal, oxazepam doses are usually 15 to 30 milligrams (mg) taken 3 or 4 times a day.
-[Text Wrapping Break]

 Therefore, an oxazepam overdose can occur whenever the individual’s typical dose is exceeded.
-So, if the person is used to taking 10 mg, 3 times a day, taking higher doses or taking more doses can lead to an overdose.
+So, if the person’s body is accustomed to taking 10 mg 3 times a day, taking higher doses or taking additional doses can lead to an overdose.
 Other factors that may contribute to a Serax overdose include the person’s age (older individuals are more susceptible to toxicity,) use of other substances in combination with benzos, and liver and kidney health.

 Is Oxazepam Overdose Death Possible?